Care navigation and telehealth service

 For any patient who may have accessed the service previously and who were enquiring to re-access the service again, then please contact the Barnsley community nursing referral service on 01226 382594 for assistance.

-Please note that the South West Yorkshire Partnership NHS Foundation Trust will continue to deliver its Bassetlaw care navigation/telehealth service until 31 October 2018.
-Following a seperate service review the Bassetlaw Clinical Commissioning Group (CCG) has also taken the decision to cease funding the service therefore from 1 November 2018 this service will no longer exist.
+Please note that the South West Yorkshire Partnership NHS Foundation Trust will continue to deliver its Bassetlaw care navigation/telehealth service until 29 June 2018.
+Following a separate service review the Bassetlaw Clinical Commissioning Group (CCG) has also taken the decision to cease funding the service therefore from 30 June 2018 this service will no longer exist.
 As patients are often only with the care navigation service for short periods of time, patients who are currently on a Bassetlaw care navigation and telehealth programme will be given the opportunity to complete it.
 This change will therefore not affect many current service users.
 For those likely to be affected we will be in contact to discuss the changes.

 The Barnsley care navigation and telehealth service help people with an ongoing illness or long term condition to take control of their health – maximising their potential for independent living.
 People are supported by dedicated nursing staff who provide information and advice to encourage healthier behaviours and lifestyles.

 The service places the patient at the centre of care and supports them to understand more about their condition/illness, creating a greater awareness of the illness itself and the behaviours that trigger or exacerbate the problem.
 We provide a nurse care navigator as a point of contact; creating a strong relationship between the patient and service, built around trust and respect.
 The nurse care navigator signposts directly into other health, social and third sector services – helping patients to navigate the most appropriate method of care built on choice.